 A few days after completing a HeroQuest in in which Humakt allows a return from Death, Berra finds it an effort to remember how to be human. [[[s01:session-26|Session 26]]]

-Outside of the Temple of Vinga, the roads are wide and well kept, as far as Boldhome goes.
-They are quieter than Nochet, and far more sloped, but Vinga’s temple stands with pillared gates and a courtyard for the Lay Members and all the things a temple should have.
+Outside of the Temple of of Orlanth Adventurous, which houses Vinga’s temple, the terrace is wide and well kept, as far as Boldhome’s Pockets goes.
+The great temple stands with pillared gates and a courtyard for the Lay Members and all the things a temple should have.
 However, there is a thing a Temple of Vinga does not need, and that is a Humakti, leaning against one of the pillars, expression blank, waiting.
 She is causing a little fuss, merely because people take a detour around her, but not enough for anyone to try to move her on.